albertoceschin/gas/README.md

+## TO DO

+- [ ] Adapt *simplifiedSiwek* tutorial to gasifier mesh.
+- [ ] Switch from coal feed to something more close to VRO.
+- [ ] Eulerian to Lagrangian using OF tools; using *tutorials/multiphase/interFoam/laminar/vofToLagrangian* as template.

 ## Content

 * Kaust development regarding gasification project.
 * .bash_gas: aliases for paths.
-Add your own machines.
+Add your own machines once sourcing of2212.

 ## Folders
-* /run/simplifiedSiwek from OF tutorial.
+* */run/simplifiedSiwek* from OF tutorial.
 Goal is to adapt tutorial to new mesh closer to Kaust gasifier.

-### Note
+## Note

 * Using OF2212